2012 MAZDA CX-5 REVIEW

 Storage: Measuring 403 litres with the back seats up and 1560 with them folded, the CX-5’s load-lugging capability is about average for this segment.

 The boot floor is level with the loading lip and the rear seatbacks fold flat.
 A pair of release catches in the boot allow the seats to be folded without having to crawl into the back seat, which is a handy feature not present in other CX-5 variants.

 ON THE ROAD

-Safety features: Front, side and full-length curtain airbags are standard, along with ABS, stability control, traction control, emergency brake assist, emergency brake-force distribution, hill start assist, anti-whiplash front headrests, a reversing camera and height adjustable, pre-tensioning front seatbelts with load limiters.
+Safety features: Front, side and full-length curtain airbags are standard, along with ABS, stability control, traction control, emergency brake assist, emergency brake-force distribution, hill-start assist, anti-whiplash front headrests and a reversing camera.

 WARRANTY AND SERVICING